CrumrineCoder/testingworkshop/RestfulBooker/README.md

 * Check that a booking with the above formatting can be created
 * Check that a proper error message is created when the data is incorrectly formatted
+* Check that the created booking has the correct format and has the data that we inserted

 ## Update Booking (PUT)